-- Guarantees from Loxam SAS on subsidiaries' borrowings (bilateral loans and finance leases) for €18,827k at December 31, 2021 and for €27,658k at December 31, 2020; - Guarantees from Ramirent on its subsidiaries' borrowings (bilateral loans and finance leases) for €3,229k at December 31, 2021 and €2,956k at December 31, 2020; - Guarantee from Loxam SAS relating to the commitments for employee benefits of its subsidiary Ramirent Sweden, capped at MSEK 320 million; - Pledge of Loxam Power, Loxam Module, Lavendon Group Ltd and Ramirent Oy shares as well as the Loxam brand as collateral to guarantee €2,300 million of Senior Secured bonds as at December 31, 2021 and December 31, 2020; - Five-year senior secured Revolving Credit Facility of €345 million.
+- Guarantees from Loxam SAS on subsidiaries' borrowings (bilateral loans and finance leases) for €22,178 at December 31, 2022 and for €18,827k at December 31, 2021; - Guarantees from Ramirent on its subsidiaries' borrowings (bilateral loans and finance leases) for €2,850k at December 31, 2022 and €3,229k at December 31, 2021; - Guarantee from Loxam SAS relating to the commitments for employee benefits of its subsidiary Ramirent Sweden, capped at SEK 320 million; - Pledge of Loxam Power, Loxam Module, Lavendon Group Ltd and Ramirent Oy shares as well as the Loxam brand as collateral to guarantee €2,100 million of Senior Secured bonds as at December 31, 2022 and €2,300 million of Senior Secured bonds as at December 31, 2021;

+- Five-year senior secured Revolving Credit Facility of €345 million.
 Transfer under the Dailly Act: 110% of the outstanding amount drawn on the revolving loan and pledging of a bank account as collateral to guarantee the revolving loan.
-The RCF remained undrawn on the year ended.
+The RCF remained undrawn during the period. - EIB loan of €130 million, pledge of fleet assets for 120 % of the amount drawn as security.

-In addition, following the application of IFRS 16, the Group applies the exemptions provided by the standard (low-value equipment and short-term contracts) and therefore keeps contractual operating lease commitments.
+In addition, the Group applies the exemptions provided by IFRS 16 standard for low-value equipment and short-term contracts and therefore keeps contractual operating lease commitments.